 Thorn bushes grow naturally in grass veld, and are useful for smallstock and during drought.
 However they cause major problems for livestock production if they take over, as they severely limit the grazing that is available for cattle.
-Although they can be used by goats (and to an extent sheep), the profitability of goat-based bush systems is much lower than the species-rich, mixed-stock grass-veld systems they replace.
-Examples of bushes that cause particular problems include Mongana (Swartaak, Blackthorn or Acacia mellifera), Moselesele (Sekelbos, Sickle Bush or Dichrostachys cinerea) and Mosu (Haak-en-steek, Umbrella Thorn or Acacia tortilis).
+Although they can be used by goats and sheep, the profitability of smallstock-based bush systems is much lower than the species-rich, mixed-stock grass-veld systems they replace.
+Examples of bushes that cause particular problems include Swartaak (Mongana, Blackthorn or Acacia mellifera), Sekelbos (Moselesele, Sickle Bush or Dichrostachys cinerea) and Haak-en-steek (Mosu, Umbrella Thorn or Acacia tortilis).